department-of-veterans-affairs/vets-website/va-gov/pages/health-care/index.md

   <div class="link">
     <a href="#"><b>About VA Health Benefits</b></a>
-    <p>Find out how VA health care works and which Veterans health care services we cover.</p>
+    <p>Learn how VA health care works and which Veterans health care services we cover.</p>
   </div>

   <div class="link">